kingzamzon/docs/docs/sdk/migrations/datil.md

 # Migrating to Datil

 Previously Lit networks were powered by a pre-Bedrock Optimism L2 rollup called [Chronicle](../../network/rollup.mdx).
-In our effort to deliver a more performant and stable backend for Lit's infrastructure, we're launching a new network, Vesuvius, powered by [Arbitrum Orbit](https://arbitrum.io/orbit).
+In our effort to deliver a more performant and stable backend for Lit's infrastructure, we're launching a new network, Chronicle Vesuvius Testnet, powered by [Arbitrum Orbit](https://arbitrum.io/orbit).

 Depending on the existing Lit network you are using, you should migrate to it's corresponding Datil network: